luau-lang/luau/rfcs/libraries.md

 Aliases can be used to bind an absolute or relative path to a convenient name that can be required directly.
 They are always prefixed with `$` to make it obvious they are not the same as a regular path.

-Each library has its own map which will be stored in the `.luaurc` file.
+Each library has its own map which will be stored in a `luauconfig.json` file.
 Since libraries can be embedded inside of one another, any aliases which are not overriden will be inherited from the parent library.

 ```json
 "Aliases": {